How Did You Get Your Name? November 8, 2009

 The trouble was that my sons, Taylor, who was in third grade, and Ian, who was in Kindergarten, were eager to go through that American rite of passage called trick-or-treating.
 In Manhattan, that meant going from deli to deli and getting a piece of candy or maybe having a slice of cheesy pizza dropped into your bag at the local pizza parlor.
 Not quite the Halloween of my childhood.

 When I was a kid, Halloween was a pretty simple affair.
 You carved a real pumpkin and it always had triangle eyes.
 None of that artsy stuff you see nowadays.
 If you were hard up for a costume, being a hobo was always an option, but that was before there were homeless people.
 You could wear your dad’s shirt and carry a stick with a bandana tied to it.
 Now those same bandanas signal gang affiliations.
 Sigh.
-Word traveled quickly as to which families were handing out the “good stuff” was.
+Word traveled quickly as to which families were handing out the “good stuff.”
 I’m talking homemade popcorn balls and caramel apples (before they had razor blade fillings).

 Fast forward.
 We were living at the Hotel Chelsea on West 23rd Street.
 Built in 1883, the hotel is 10 stories tall and has an ornate wrought iron staircase winding through its center.
 The residents were mostly “artists,” (code word for eccentrics).
 We moved in the year after Sid Vicious killed his girlfriend Nancy.
 There were residents who swore the elevator always stopped at the first floor, even when no one had pressed the button, because that’s where Sid had lived.